 Figure \ref{fig:motivation} shows a simple example.
 Here we want to figure out how the speed pattern of the target link(colored in red) is related to the other four links, $A$, $B$, $C$, and $D$.
 If we consider the \textit{distance} only, the directly neighbored links $A$ and $B$ might be the most related links to the target.
 However, due to the different \textit{driving direction}, $A$ might show quite a different speed pattern.
 Compared to $A$, $C$ could have a more consistent speed pattern with the target, because $C$ shares the target's direction.
 Additionally, $D$ could also share a similar speed pattern with the target because they are heading to the \textit{same area}.
 These properties might be more pronounced during commute hours.

 In order to utilize these concepts, we define two types of spatial dependencies in our work in addition to \textit{distance}: \textit{direction} and \textit{positional relationship}.
 Then, we propose a new type of traffic prediction network called DDP-GCN (Distance, Direction, and Positional relationship Graph Convolutional Network).
 In DDP-GCN, the non-Euclidean characteristics of direction and positional relationship of the complex road networks are described through \textit{multi-graphs}.
 In previous studies \cite{chai2018bike,geng2019stmgcn,geng2019multi}, multi-graph convolution has been defined using undirected graphs consisting of links without direction information for the bike demand prediction task.
 However, the same approach cannot be directly applied to traffic forecasting on the directed graphs, especially consisting of links with \textit{direction} information.
-In this work, we define multi-graphs based on link vectors and link directions and suggest the partition filters to generate hybrid graphs that incorporate two different graph information.
-When evaluated on two large-scale real-world datasets that are highly complex urban networks, DDP-GCN easily outperformed the state-of-the-art baselines.
+In this work, we define multi-graphs based on link vectors and link directions.
+We also suggest partition filters for further improving the graph elements.
+A partition filter can be used to sub-divide each spatial graph element into multiple components with similar characteristics.
+When evaluated on two large-scale real-world datasets that are highly complex urban networks, DDP-GCN outperformed the state-of-the-art baselines.